 This is a connection error and can be resolved easily.
 Here is what you need to do.

 Ensure you are not connecting via a VPN.
-Also, check whether other websites are working fine.
+Also, check whether other websites are working ok.

 Perhaps the meeting you want to join is password protected.
-If that is the case, you will not be able to get in until you feed in the correct password.
+If that is the case, you will not be able to get in until you enter the correct password.
 Keep in mind clicking a link to the meeting might lead to a situation where your connection is rejected.
-But you can always try manually joining the Zoom ID inside your Zoom window.
+But you can always try manually joining the Zoom ID in the Zoom app window.

 Firewall or Antivirus